miloyip/dtoa-benchmark/README.md

 This fork of the benchmark was created to demonstrate the performance superiority of my new `dtoa()` implementation over others.

 [Ryū algorithm](https://github.com/ulfjack/ryu) by Ulf Adams known to fastest in much cases, especially for short string representations.
-However, I would like to draw attention to my own speed-competing but more compact Grisu2-based implementation.
+However, I would like to draw attention to my own speed-competing but more compact implementation.

 Briefly, about this double-to-string implementation:

-1. it is a Grisu-based, but not exactly the Grisu2;
+1. it is fastest Grisu-based, but not exactly the Grisu3 nor Grisu2;

-2. for now produces only a raw ASCII representation, e.g. `-22250738585072014e-324` without dot and `'\0'` at the end;

-3. compared to Ryū, it significantly less code size and spends less clock cycles per digit, but is slightly inferior in a whole because generates a longer ASCII representation.
+2. compared to Ryū this implementation significantly less in code size and spends less clock cycles per digit, but may slightly inferior in a whole on a 16-17 digit values.

+3. output string representation _always_ roundtrip convertible to the original value, i.e. `strtod()` for character string result will return the exactly original value.

+4. generated string representation is shortest for more than 99.95% of IEEE-754 double values, i.e. one extra digit for less than 0.05% values.

+5. for now produces only a raw ASCII representation, e.g. `-22250738585072014e-324` without dot and `'\0'` at the end;

 Now I would like to get feedback, assess how much this is in demand and collect suggestions for further improvements.
 For instance, I think that it is reasonable to implement conversion with a specified precision (i.e., with a specified number of digits), but not provide a printf-like interface.